natekcroteau/Conscious-Backend/README.md

 ## Status
-Project functions as intended with expansion to features planned.
+Project functions as intended with expansion of features planned.

 ## Inspiration